Spreadable Butter Recipe

 Butter is an alternative, but not very spreadable, and the spreadable butter sold by our foodstores is expensive and full of junk ingredients (including, yes, rapeseed and palm oil); so a solution is required:

-The 'recipe', as such, is simplicity itself, and uses grapeseed oil3 4
+The 'recipe', as such, is simplicity itself, and uses 200ml of grapeseed oil3

-Once the spread is thoroughly blended, decant into a clean, lidded, rigid plastic food container from the recycling and store in a cool place in the kitchen, rather than in the fridge.
+Once the spread is thoroughly blended, decant into a clean, lidded, rigid plastic food container from the recycling and store in the fridge.
 This will give you a healthy, pleasant-tasting, spread that should spread easily on all but the softest of bread (using bread straight from the freezer works well for this: slices of frozen bread placed on a worktop literally take but a couple of minutes to thaw out even in a cool room, - brown and granary types a minute or two longer, - and can be spread easily during this time).

 - secure email address as detailed above -